RutaMisiukeviciute/Final-project/final-project/README.md

 # How to launch this project

+Go to this project file
+cd ./final-project

-You gonna need 2 terminal with bash script.
+You gonna need terminal with bash script.

 In first terminal:
 npm run json

-In second terminal write in this order npm i npm start
+Open new bash script and write in this order npm i npm start